rcjj98/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the import mechanism behaves at each step.

 Step 1.
-User enters the file path of the csv file into the application (e.g. `import ../../past_data.csv`).
+User enters `import ../../past_data.csv` into the application.

 Step 2.
 The file path is passed to `ImportCommandParser#parse()` and `ImportCommandParser#checkFilePath()` checks the validity of the file path.